 The greatest mascot in sports is a twerking elephant in Brooklyn

-It’s the middle of WNBA finals, but all eyes aren’t on the players.
-Brittany Miller writes about the New York Liberty’s newest mascot, Ellie the Elephant, who has taken the internet by storm
+The New York Liberty are officially 2024 WNBA champions, but all eyes aren’t on the players.
+Brittany Miller writes about the Liberty’s newest mascot, Ellie the Elephant, who has taken the internet by storm

 Your support helps us to tell the story